 Sound like a tall order?
 It is.
 But taking the time to create and promote your personal brand pays off in spades during your job search – helping you to position yourself as the ideal candidate in a potential employer’s mind.

-How can you build your personal brand – and see more green in 2019?
+How can you build your personal brand – and see more green?

 Define your USP.

 - Start with some introspection, considering: how other professionals would describe you; your strengths and weaknesses; your ideal job and career goal; and things you can offer an employ that others cannot.